camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 4. **Sensitive information must not be exposed in the URLs**

-Usernames, passwords, session tokens, and API keys should not appear in the URL, as this can be captured in web server logs, making them easily exploitable.
+Usernames, passwords, session tokens, and API keys SHOULD NOT appear in the URL, as this can be captured in web server logs, making them easily exploitable.
 See section [6.5.
 POST or GET for transferring sensitive or complex data](#65-post-or-get-for-transferring-sensitive-or-complex-data).

 5. **Hashing passwords**.

-   Passwords should never be transmitted in API bodies; however, if it becomes absolutely necessary, they must be hashed to protect the system and minimize potential damage in the event of a compromise.
+   Passwords SHOULD never be transmitted in API bodies; however, if it becomes absolutely necessary, they MUST be hashed to protect the system and minimize potential damage in the event of a compromise.
 Utilizing strong hashing algorithms is crucial for password security.
 Effective options include Argon2, PBKDF2, bcrypt, and scrypt, which are designed to securely hash passwords and withstand various attack vectors.

 For further guidance, please refer to the [OWASP API Security Project](https://owasp.org/www-project-api-security/).
 This resource offers comprehensive insights and best practices for securing APIs against common vulnerabilities and threats.

 ### 6.2.
 Security Definition

-In general, all APIs must be secured to ensure who has access to what and for what purpose.
+In general, all APIs MUST be secured to ensure who has access to what and for what purpose.
 CAMARA uses OIDC and CIBA for authentication and consent collection and to determine whether the user has, e.g. opted out of some API access.